davidlamt/personal-blog/content/post/software-development/20-how-to-create-an-archives-page-with-hugo.md

 The first two fonts are used because they give each character the same spacing.
 This means that no matter what the charactes are, the one directly below it will be aligned perfectly.

-In my opinion, this suits an archives page well because it creates uniformity and makes it easier to read each entry.
+In my opinion, this suits an archives page well because it creates uniformity and that makes it easier to read each entry.

 ## Closing Thoughts